Your e-mail address is kept private and you can unsubscribe anytime.

 “I appreciate that you cleaned up your room today.
 Thank you so much.”

 “Wow, are the two of you playing quietly and nicely together?
-Thank you so much, that is so very helpful to me.”
+Thank you, that's very helpful to me.”

 “I noticed that you turned the fan on while you were in the shower, and you opened the window after you were finished.
-I appreciate that very much – it helps to clear the steam so mildew doesn’t develop.
+I appreciate that a lot – it helps to clear the steam so mildew doesn’t develop.
 Very helpful, thank you.”

 “You finished your homework already?
 Wow!
 You've been working hard!”

 “I love that you washed your dishes after you finished eating your snack.
-Thank you so much for doing that.”
+Thank you for doing that.”

 We all respond best to positivity and we are most likely to change our behaviour if we know that we will be rewarded for it.
 Children are no different.
 The rewards we should try to give them are feelings of belonging to a community (such as their family) and feeling that they are significant because others recognize their contributions.

-Noticing good behaviour may seem alien to some people, and it might even be a little bit “cheesy” to say to your child that you’ve noticed their positive contributions, especially when the good behaviour is seemingly very small.
-However, it just takes a little practice and once it becomes a habit you won’t think twice about doing it.
-In addition, when you pay someone a compliment, no matter how small you think it is, it makes a huge difference to their sense of self and self-esteem.
+Noticing good behaviour may seem alien to some people, and it might even be a little bit “cheesy” to tell your child that you’ve noticed their positive contributions, especially when the good behaviour is seemingly very small.
+In our experience, it just takes a little practice and once it becomes a habit, you won’t think twice about doing it.
+Also, when you pay someone a compliment, no matter how small you think it is, it can make a huge difference to their self-esteem.

 Use encouragement, not praise